 Oh.
 Right.
 "My name," he explains, not a little proudly.
 "Well, my made-up name.
 Thought of it on the spot."
 He grins.
 "Sam Jackson, at your service."

-For a long moment, the other man just stares at him like he has no idea what to make of Sam.
+For a long moment, the other man just blinks at him.

-"Dude," he says in annoyance, after a minute rolls by and the stare still hasn't let up.
+"Dude," he says in annoyance, after a minute rolls by.
 "Anyone ever teach you that it's rude to stare?"